 This project was inspired by my husband who made the first one out of his jeans and boots after he left the construction industry (which you'll see at the end of this post).
 I thought the planter was so much fun that I've been making them occasionally as gifts ever since.

 Although the one I'm demonstrating for this tutorial is just a small tyke, you can make this planter in any size you desire!
 I got my clothing at my local Value Village; it's a great resource if you want to start small and don't have young kids that have outgrown their stuff.
 To start, you'll need (in no particular order):

+Head to our blog to get the complete list of items needed.
 Measure the jeans from the hem to just above the crotch area and add some additional height for the shoes (my measurement was 14 1/2").
 Cut two 2x3's to the length you measured.
 Drill through the centre of one end using a drill bit that's big enough to accommodate the width of the wood screw.